-Tissue-resident memory T cells in the skin
+Tissue-resident memory T cells

 Protection from viral infections that target peripheral tissues such as the skin requires coordinated recruitment of pathogen-specific T lymphocytes into the tissue where they function to defeat the virus.
 Following the resolution of HSV-1 infection or inflammation in the skin, tissue-resident memory (Trm) CD8+ T cells reside for long periods in the epidermis where they can provide enhanced protection from reinfection.
 These tissue-resident T cells display a unique dendritic morphology and a slow pattern of tissue surveillance (Movie 1).
 We are examining how these Trm cells are formed, persist and respond following secondary infection.